1. Concepts

 Creating an Org

 When you sign up, you’ll go through a quick setup to create your first org.
-By default, you’ll also get a personal org.
+You’ll automatically get a personal org as well.

-You can create more orgs anytime by going to Manage → Orgs tab, found here..
+You can create more orgs anytime by going to the Manage → Orgs tab ( open here).
 On that page, you’ll also see all your existing orgs and their details.

 Adding a User to an Org